 Thus, employees would appreciate entertainment perks and discounts to spend more time with their family and enjoy movies, amusement parks, sports, and other attractions.

 Too many managers are trying to fix retention problems by treating symptoms, not the underlying issues.

 Companies can drastically improve employee retention by hiring new staff members with different needs and skills or even replacing an employee with someone from a diverse background.

 HR professionals can control the quality of both recruiting and selection processes to ensure that the company has a pipeline of talent coming in the door that will yield a higher percentage of successful hires.

 In this way, HR becomes a partner rather than just a service provider, which is especially important for small-to-medium sized businesses where HR functions may not be present or have been outsourced to less experienced sources like temp agencies or recruiters.

-Improving retention is all about valuing each employee and meeting every person’s specific needs in the company.
 Although health insurance and finances are crucial for most employees, other benefits can improve the company culture and increase retention rates.
-In the end, people chose to stay in the company when it feels like home – comfortable and secure in the long term.